-Nowadays, most programmes or functions requiring a PC can now be accessed via mobiles, and Computer-Aided Design (CAD) is no different.
+Nowadays, most programmes or functions requiring a PC can now be accessed via mobiles, and Computer-Aided Design software is no different.
 Leading companies in this field have made it their priority to create apps that allow you to view, edit and even create CAD files on your mobile.
 This availability makes it accessible, and useful for collaboratory works.

 The five apps below include the most basic of CAD apps, allowing users to view files and make small changes, and the more complex apps which allow for a wider range of capabilities.